 Uh-oh.
 She’d gone full Benjamin on me.
 “No, ma’am.”

 “She’s an artist.
 No, a graphic designer.”
 Crap.
 “Well, a bit of both, really.”

-“Ah-ha!” she says, like she’s caught me out.
+“Ah-ha!” she said, like she’d caught me in a lie.

 “No, Mom, I swear.
 She owns Ella Jones Paperie.
 You can look her up online.”

 “Soooo…how you been?”
-I ask him, rather awkwardly.
+I asked him.

-“Yes,” Dad and I chorus.
+“Yes,” Dad and I chorused.